Skip to main content

 Negotiated Group Learning

-This module prepares students for the final stages of the programme and the End-point assessment (EPA).
-By reviewing the learning from previous years against the apprenticeship standard and EPA portfolio...
+This module prepares students for the final stages of the CMDA programme and the End Point Assessment (EPA).
+By reviewing the learning from previous years against the Levy standard and...

 Personal effectiveness: Leadership